jasonkuhrt/shorthand-edge-omissions-stylus/Readme.md

 ```
 .foo { margin : 4px _; }    .foo { padding: _ 25px 46px; }    .foo { padding: 4px _ _ 17px; }
 ```

-With omissions you never *have* to leave shorthand `margin`/`padding` syntax.
-CSS often forces you to leave shorthand even if you'd prefer not to.
-For instance you cannot specify just `margin-top`/`margin-bottom`.

 .
 .